Skip to main contentAccessibility Statement

 • directly related to the development

-Our approach to securing Section 106 developer contributions is set out in a range of adopted policies, developed as part of the local planning framework.
-For a detailed list of policies operating across West Northamptonshire, please see our Supplementary Planning Documents pages.
+Our approach to securing Section 106 contributions is detailed in various policies within the local planning framework.
+For a comprehensive list of these policies across West Northamptonshire, please refer to our Supplementary Planning Documents pages.

-In addition to the policies listed for these areas, our adopted “Creating Sustainable Communities: Planning Obligations Framework and Guidance” sets our approach to securing Section 106 obligations towards
+In addition to these policies, our adopted "Creating Sustainable Communities: Planning Obligations Framework and Guidance" outlines our strategy for securing Section 106 contributions for:

 • education